gdlazcano/datsgabs.github.io/content/blog/how-to-add-a-custom-domain-to-your-github-pages.md

 date: 2021-03-02T10:49:32-06:00
 draft: false
 tags: ['networking']
+description: "Github Pages is a top-notch way of hosting you static site.
+To improve SEO you should add a custom domain.
+I'll show you how."
 ---

 I have to admit, I was struggling with getting my Github Pages to use my custom domain.
 In fact is **extremely** easy, I have to say I have no idea why I was struggling really.